What steps make for successful academic lectures?

 Whether studying at the undergraduate or master’s level, most students will spend the majority of their time at university in tutor-centred lectures and student-focussed seminars.
 These two sessions are critical facilitators of learning.
 They are where much of the communication between students and professors take place.
 Knowing what to expect from university learning environments such as these can help any student better prepare for their studies.

 A knowledge of lectures and seminars particularly helpful, however, for non-native speakers who may be studying in English, who may be culturally unfamiliar with these western learning styles, and who may be concerned about their EAP speaking and listening skills.
-This short two-lesson course therefore focuses on describing the lecture and seminar environments both independently and comparatively, providing non-native students with guidance about what to prepare for, which communicative interactions to expect, and how best to succeed.
+This short two-chapter reader therefore focuses on describing the lecture and seminar environments both independently and comparatively, providing non-native students with guidance about what to prepare for, which communicative interactions to expect, and how best to succeed.

 What is an academic lecture?